Charles Ferdinand, Duke of Berry: Biography

 In 1814, the duke set out for France.
 His frank, open manners gained him some favour with his countrymen, and Louis XVIII named him commander-in-chief of the army at Paris on the return of Napoleon from Elba.
 He was, however, unable to retain the loyalty of his troops, and retired to Ghent during the Hundred Days war.
 On 17 June 1816, following negotiations by the French ambassador, the Duke of Blacas, he married Princess Maria-Carolina of Naples (1798–1870), oldest daughter of then hereditary Prince Francis of Naples.

 Three children were born before the duke's death, with one surviving infancy.
 His daughter, Louise d'Artois, born in 1819, married Charles III of Parma.

 On 13 February 1820, the Duke of Berry was stabbed and mortally wounded when leaving the opera house in Paris with his wife, and died the next day.
 The assassin was a saddle maker named Louis Pierre Louvel, a Bonapartist opposed to the monarchy.
-Seven months after his death, the Duke's wife gave birth to their fourth child, Henri, who received the title of Duke of Bordeaux, but is better known in history as the Count of Chambord, and who in the view of Legitimists, was (from 1844 to 1883) King of France, as Henry V.
+Seven months after his death, the Duke's wife gave birth to their fourth child, Henri, who received the title of Duke of Bordeaux, but is better known in history as the Count of Chambord, and who in the view of Legitimists, was (from 1844 to 1883) King of France, as Henry V. His grandson Athanase-Charles-Marie Charette de la Contrie would later become a prominent military commander for France and other nations.